Shaping our action space: A situated perspective on self-control

 As part of our research project, we have launched ULTIMA (Utrecht Lectures on Topics In Mind and Action).
 This is a series of monthly lectures that will host some of the most important researchers in the philosophy of mind, the cognitive sciences, and the philosophy of action.

-Our first upcoming talk will be:
+Our upcoming talk will be:

 Abstract:

-When: Tuesday April 23, 2024 (15.30 to 17.00)
+When: Thursday June 13, 2024 (15.30 to 17.00)

 Where: Janskerkhof 13, (room 0.06), Utrecht.
 Attendance is free but space is limited.
 Please, to attend send an e-mail to a.kalis@uu.nl